 We possess the expertise, skill set and passion needed to facilitate your optimal healing, growth and performance in work, life and play.

-BHK, BScPT, MClSc, FCAMPT, Gunn IMS
+BHK, BScPT, MClSc, FCAMPT, CGIMS, Clinical Pilates Trained

-Katrina (Kat) has been working in private practice since graduating with a Bachelors in Science(Physiotherapy) from UBC in 2003.
-She went on to complete a Masters of Clinical Science in Advanced Physiotherapy at Western University, earning standing as a Fellow of the Canadian Academy of Manual Therapists (FCAMPT).
-She is certified in Chan Gunn Intramuscular Stimulation (Gunn IMS)/dry needling.
+Katrina (Kat) graduated from UBC with her Bachelors of Science(Physiotherapy) in 2003.
+She went on to complete a Masters of Clinical Science in Advanced Manual Therapy at Western University, earning standing as a Fellow of the Canadian Academy of Manipulative Physiotherapists (FCAMPT).
+She is certified in Chan Gunn Intramuscular Stimulation (CGIMS)/dry needling.
 She brings her years as an Ironman triathlete and marathon runner and her training as a registered yoga teacher (RYT500) to her practice.

-Always living life to the fullest, her passions include running, cross-country skiing, road cycling, vipassana meditation, and finding new cultures to explore and waves to surf.
+Always living life to the fullest, her passions include running, cross-country skiing, road cycling, Vipassana meditation, and finding new cultures to explore and waves to surf.

 Registered Massage Therapists

-Registered Massage Therapist
+Registered Massage Therapist (he/him)